* U.S. crude stocks rise by 4.9 mln bbl to 435.6 mln bbl -API

 Stronger oil prices are also spilling into other markets.

-"A rising oil price brings upside price risk to all commodities," Morgan Stanley said in a note to clients this week.
+"A rising oil price brings upside price risk to all commodities," Morgan Stanley said in a note this week.

 The International Energy Agency on Wednesday warned global demand is likely to moderate this year, as the price of crude nears $80 a barrel and many key importing nations no longer offer consumers generous fuel subsidies.

 In its monthly report, the Paris-based IEA cut its forecast for global demand growth to 1.4 million barrels per day for 2018, from a previous estimate of 1.5 million bpd.